 - Culture clash – A company culture that resists change or conflicts with the proposed changes can pose significant obstacles.

 - Employee overwhelm – Trying to change too much in a company too quickly can lead to burnout and overwhelm among team members.
-This is sometimes referred to as “change fatigue.”
+This is sometimes referred to as “change fatigue,” which can cause missed deadlines, overlooked tasks and overall diminished efficiency.

 1. Commit to effective communication

 The most important change management tip is also the most basic – ensure specific, clear, consistent and open communication regarding the organization’s change throughout the entire process.
-This includes communicating:
+In an environment of constant change, communication isn’t a one-time event.
+It must be ongoing, transparent and reinforced by leaders at every level.

 - The reasons for the change